The Fight – Still – for Women’s Rights

 In the end, equal rights, reproductive freedom and equal pay can’t mean much if a woman is not physically safe at home and in her relationship.
 Whether she is on campus or in her own living room, we must do more to protect women from violence and abuse.

 I fought against the Republicans’ efforts to weaken the Violence Against Women Act.
 When VAWA was up for re-authorization in 2005, it passed the House by a 414-4 vote.
-It was nearly unanimous (nearly unheard of!).
-But the current batch of House Republicans took a law with nearly universal, bi-partisan support and assailed it.
+But House Republicans took a law with nearly universal, bipartisan support and assailed it.
 They did their best to remove the law’s protection for certain women, like LGBT women, Native Americans and recent immigrants.
-I won’t stand for that.
+I wouldn’t stand for that.
 All victims of domestic abuse deserve the full protection of the law, and I will fight to make that our reality.
+I, and my Democratic colleagues, proudly beat back that bill and passed a full VAWA reauthorization.

 Improving Health Care and Health Outcomes for Women